Best 12V Battery Powered Air Conditioner for Van Life

 The Fresair cooling unit was designed to be an easy-to-install retrofit 12-volt air conditioner.

-The Fresair cooling unit is rated at 6,824 BTUs which is more than sufficient for most campervans, teardrop campers, and small travel trailers.
+The Fresair cooling unit is rated at 6,824 BTUs, which is sufficient for most campervans, teardrop campers, and small travel trailers.

-Best of all, it only weighs 25-pounds, which makes this 12 Volt RV air conditioner a great option for retrofit campers that might have limited roof structure to support a heavier unit.
+It only weighs 25 pounds, making this 12 Volt RV air conditioner a great option for retrofit campers with a limited roof structure to support a heavier unit.

 Pros